ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ### Collector capabilities

 Collectors statefully interact with aggregators to produce an aggregate output.
-Their input to the protocol is the PAParam structure, configured out of band, which contains the corresponding batch window and size.
+Their input to the protocol is the PDAParam structure, configured out of band, which contains the corresponding batch window and size.
 For each collect invocation, collectors are required to keep state from the start of the protocol to the end as needed to produce the final aggregate output.